bheinks/house-party-backend/README.md

 git clone https://github.com/bheinks/virtual-bartender.git
 ```

-Create a `.env` file in the root directory, defining the following variables (this is used both by PostgreSQL and Django):
+Create a `.env` file in the root directory, defining the following variables (used both by PostgreSQL and Django):
 ```
 SECRET_KEY=change_me
 DEBUG=True